Government Price Setting Has Potentially Devastating Consequences for Patients

 Medicare “Negotiation”

-Prescription drug affordability boards give bureaucrats the power to arbitrarily set medication prices in a given state.
+Prescription drug boards give bureaucrats the power to arbitrarily set medicine prices in a given state.
 As a result, decisions about medicines would be a part of a political process that changes with elections and the whims of politicians.

 Under this policy, the state would evaluate whether certain medicines and treatments are “worth” paying for, meaning the state’s bureaucracy could come between patients and the treatments their doctors prescribe.
-This spells disaster for patients as they could face barriers to obtaining life-saving medication.
+This spells disaster for patients as they could face barriers to obtaining lifesaving medications.

 Government price setting threatens families’ access to the medicine they need